CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Fix the timezone bug in firefox.

 **Thoughts:** Today I get to know that firefox and chrome `new Date()` API return dateTime differently i.e firefox return in UTC while chrome return in LocalTimeZone.
 But I need to maintain localTimeZone for this fetching the localTimeZone based on client ip.

+### Day 26: FEB 13,2021 [Saturday]

+**Today's Progress:** Auto background image update functionality.

+**Thoughts:** After fixing the timeZone bug I began to work on implementing functionality to auto update the background image based on daytime.
+Being honest today didn't done much work that's why only able to implement that auto background image functionality.
+In short today also not able to launch firefox extension.